Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks uses cyber capabilities to seize control of spacecraft.
-These attacks may require the attacker to have access to the ground segment, which can be achieved by using an initial access gain attack described above.
-These attacks can be divided into two sub-categories based on attacker capabilities: malware and supply chain.
+These attacks use cyber capabilities to seize control of spacecraft.
+They may require the attacker to have access to the ground segment, which can be achieved by using an initial access gain attack described above.
+These attacks can be further divided into two attacker capabilities: {\em malware} and {\em supply chain}.

-{\bf (4.1) Malware Attacks}.
+{\bf ({ Cyber} Attacker Capability 4.1) Malware Attacks}.
 These attacks \cite{remy2025sok} use malicious software to seize control of a target spacecraft.
 The attacker may upload and run malware in a spacecraft to modify the bus system component of the victim spacecraft (e.g., modifying the communication parameters to force the victim spacecraft to use a malicious channel).
 The attack {\em entry point} is typically the ground segment, and the attack {\em impact point} is the space segment.
-The consequence is that the attacker can remotely command and control the target spacecraft.
+The consequence is the attacker can remotely command and control the target spacecraft.

-{\bf (4.2) Supply Chain Attacks}.
+{\bf ({ Cyber} Attacker Capability 4.2) Supply Chain Attacks}.
 These attacks can compromise (e.g.) a bus system component before it is installed in a spacecraft, such as the radio used to receive commands from the ground station in the ground segment.
 Both attack {\em entry point} and {\em impact point} are the space segment.
 Note that this attack does not require the attacker to have initial access to the ground segment because the attacker can succeed by using a malicious signal.
 The consequence is that the attacker can remotely command and control a victim spacecraft via the compromised communications modules.